ThoughtWorks-SEA/developer-training/docs/backend/security-jwt.md

 Authorization: Bearer <token>
 ```

 - Using cookies.
-If JWT token is saved in cookies, the cookie is sent automatically together with the request when ever the user visit the same server that issues the cookie.
+If JWT token is saved in cookies, the cookie is sent automatically together with the request whenever the user visit the same server that issues the cookie.

 ### Using Authorization HTTP request header